-Forward osmosis (FO) is an osmotically driven membrane process that uses the osmotic pressure gradient to drive water transport across a semi-permeable membrane while rejecting most solutes (Cath et al., 2006; McCutcheon et al., 2005).
+Forward osmosis (FO) is an osmotically driven membrane process that uses the osmotic pressure gradient to drive water transport across a semipermeable membrane while rejecting most solutes (Cath et al., 2006; McCutcheon et al., 2005).
 In the FO process, water transports from a low osmotic pressure solution (i.e., feed solution) to a higher osmotic pressure solution (i.e., draw solution).
-Besides, FO has been considered a high water recovery and low-cost purification option compared to the pressure-driven membrane processes like reverse osmosis (Linares et al., 2017).
+Besides, FO has been considered a high water recovery and low-cost purification option compared to the pressure-driven membrane processes like RO (Linares et al., 2017).
 One of the most critical factors affecting the development of the FO process is preparing a suitable membrane for the process.
-The ideal membranes for FO have to be able to provide high water permeability, high rejection of solutes, substantially reducing internal concentration polarization (ICP), and has high chemical stability and mechanical strength (Ren and McCutcheon, 2014; Zhao et al., 2012).
+The ideal membranes for FO have to be able to provide high water permeability, have a high rejection of solutes, substantially reduce internal concentration polarization (ICP), and have high chemical stability and mechanical strength (Ren and McCutcheon, 2014; Zhao et al., 2012).

-Thin-film composite (TFC) membranes have been studied widely for FO applications (Al-Furaiji et al., 2019; Chowdhury et al., 2017; Ren and McCutcheon, 2017).
-TFC membranes consist of two layers: a selective layer that only allows water to pass and rejects salt and a support layer that gives the membrane the required mechanical properties.
+Thin film composite (TFC) membranes have been studied widely for FO applications (Al-Furaiji et al., 2019; Chowdhury et al., 2017; Ren and McCutcheon, 2017).
+TFC membranes consist of two layers, namely a selective layer that only allows water to pass and rejects salt, and a support layer that gives the membrane the required mechanical properties.
 Most of the FO studies on TFC membranes have been focusing on developing the support layer, while fewer studies have been considering improving the selective layer.

-The preparation of the polyamide selective layer is conducted using interfacial polymerization (IP) reaction (Mohammadifakhr et al., 2020).
-Typically, the IP reaction occurs between two reactive monomers: m-phenylene diamine (MPD) in the aqueous phase with 1, 3, 5-benzenetricarbonyl chloride (TMC) in the organic phase (Raaijmakers and Benes, 2016).
-Previous studies have reported that controlling the IP reaction conditions could significantly affect the performance of the formed polyamide layer (Kadhom and Deng, 2019a) however, most of these studies were dealing with reverse osmosis membranes (Dong et al., 2015; Jin and Su, 2009; Zhao et al., 2013).
-In contrast, very few studies have investigated the effect of interfacial polymerization reaction on the performance of the TFC FO membranes (Klaysom et al., 2013).
+The preparation of the polyamide selective layer is conducted using an interfacial polymerization (IP) reaction (Mohammadifakhr et al., 2020).
+Typically, the IP reaction occurs between two reactive monomers, i.e., m-phenylenediamine (MPD) in the aqueous phase with 1,3,5-benzenetricarbonyl chloride (TMC) in the organic phase (Raaijmakers and Benes, 2016).
+Previous studies have reported that controlling the IP reaction conditions could significantly affect the performance of the formed polyamide layer (Kadhom and Deng, 2019a); however, most of these studies were dealing with RO membranes (Dong et al., 2015; Jin and Su, 2009; Zhao et al., 2013).
+In contrast, very few studies have investigated the effect of the interfacial polymerization reaction on the performance of the TFC FO membranes (Klaysom et al., 2013).
 Therefore, studying the effect of the preparation conditions can help in preparing highly efficient FO membranes.

-In this work, the effect of m-phenylenediamine (MPD) aqueous solution exposure time and trimesoyl chloride (TMC) organic solution reaction time is studied.
-Besides, the effect of incorporating an amine salt to the MPD solution was reported.
-This paper aims to study the conditions of the interfacial polymerization reaction on the efficiency of the TFC membranes in the FO process.
+In this work, the effect of MPD aqueous solution exposure time and TMC organic solution reaction time is studied.
+In addition, the effect of incorporating an amine salt to the MPD solution was reported.
+This paper aims to study the conditions of the IP reaction on the efficiency of the TFC membranes in the FO process.
 Scanning electron microscopy (SEM), atomic force microscopy (AFM), and contact angles measurements were used to characterize the prepared membranes.

-2. Materials and Methods
+2 Materials and methods

-2.1.
-Materials
+2.1 Materials

-Polysulfone (PSU, MW= 22000) from Xian Lyphar Biotech, China, was used to fabricate membranes substrates.
-N,N dimethylformamide (DMF, 99.8%) and 2,2,4-trimethylpentane (isooctane, 99%) were purchased from Fluka Chemie AG,Buchs, Switzerland.
-M-phenylenediamine (MPD, >99%) and trimesoyl chloride (TMC, 98%) were ordered from Merck.
-Triethylamine (TEA, \geq 99%), and (1s)- -10-(+)camphorsulfonic acid (CSA, 99%), were purchased from Sigma Aldrich.
-Sodium chloride (NaCl) was purchased from Thomas Baker, India.
+Polysulfone (PSU; MW = 22 000) from Xian Lyphar Biotech Co., Ltd., Xian City, China, was used to fabricate the membrane substrates.
+N,N-dimethylformamide (DMF; 99.8%) and 2,2,4-trimethylpentane (isooctane; 99%) were purchased from Sigma-Aldrich Chemie GmbH, Buchs, Switzerland.
+MPD (> 99%) and TMC (98%) were ordered from Merck KGaA, Darmstadt, Germany.
+Triethylamine (TEA; $\geq$ 99%) and (1S)-(+)-10-camphorsulfonic acid (CSA; 99%) were purchased from Sigma-Aldrich, St. Louis, Missouri, USA.
+Sodium chloride (NaCl) was purchased from Thomas Baker (Chemicals) Pvt.
+Ltd., Mumbai, India.
 Deionized water (DI water) was used to prepare NaCl and MPD aqueous solutions and for other purposes such as cleaning.

-2.2.
-Preparation of PSU support layer
+2.2 Preparation of PSU support layer